stefan-hoeck/idris2-tutorial/src/Tutorial/IO.md

 type-checking, disambiguating which *bind* operator to use, and filling in implicit arguments.
 It is therefore perfectly fine to define *bind* operators with arbitrary constraints or implicit arguments as was shown above.
+Idris will handle all the details, *after* desugaring the *do blocks*.

 ## Working with Files